TheFuhrmans

 Netbooks

 • My love affair with netbooks is gone.
 Single core processors are too slow, netbooks are worthless without an internet connection, and a 1024×600 screen requires too much scrolling.
+Windows is not optimized for netbooks.

 Laptop Computers